tylerwalt902/gatsby-v2-starter-lumen/src/pages/articles/2019-06-02--episode-887/index.md

 tags:
   - "One Piece"
   - "Subbed"
-description: "On the Verge - The Two Yonko Targeting Luffy""
+description: "On the Verge - The Two Yonko Targeting Luffy/""
 ---

 **On the Verge - The Two Yonko Targeting Luffy"**